vvinci21/stocks-analysis/README.md

 1. Prepare our dataset `VBA_Challenge.vbs` file for the project.
 2. Create our resources folder in **GitHub** to hold the run-time pop-up messages that we’ll screenshot after running refactored analyses for 2017 and 2018.
-3. Create and convert our `XLSM` file from `*.vbs` dataset that you used in this module as `VBA_Challenge.xlsm`.
-4. Add the VBA_Challenge.vbs script to the Microsoft Visual Basic editor.
+3. Add the `VBA_Challenge.vbs` script to the Microsoft Visual Basic editor.
 5. Use the steps **Refactor VBA code and measure performance** to add code where indicated by the numbered comments in the starter code file.
 6. Compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.